Eye Information and Links - (see conditions for more details)

 Nobody is quite certain what causes cataracts, but it is known that chemical changes within the lense causes it.

-Common symptoms include haziness, blurry vision, dark-spots, shadows and glare.
+Common symptoms include haziness, blurry vision, dark-spots, shadows, and glare.

 There is no proven method that prevents cataracts from forming.
 However, contact lenses or glasses can be prescribed for a prescription change.
-Ultimately, an eye surgeon can perform cataracts surgery to remove the cataracts and replace them with an intraocular lens impant.
+Ultimately, an eye surgeon can perform cataracts surgery to remove cataracts and replace them with an intraocular lens impant.

 Macular Degeneration results from changes to the macula, a portion of the retina which is located on the inside back layer of the eye.
 The Macula is responsible for clear, sharp vision.
 Without a healthy Macula, seeing details and vivid color is not possible.
-There are generally two typed of this disease.
+There are generally two types of this disease.